Not available on OpenTable

 Yes, you can generally book this restaurant by choosing the date, time and party size on OpenTable.

 Unfortunately, this restaurant is not on the OpenTable booking network.
+To check availability, please contact them directly.

 5 William IV street, London, WC2N 4DW